-Graphic design practice has expanded so dramatically in the last two decades that graphic design education has been challenged to constantly evolve in order to stay relevant.
-Programs at art colleges and major universities alike have had to react quickly and sometimes hastily to keep up with changing disciplinary, cultural, and technological conditions.
-Some have recognized the broadening of the profession by offering specializations in different aspects of graphic design practice: typography, typeface design, design criticism, branding, packaging, UI/UX, interactive, motion, research, information design, and more.
-A handful have gone in the other direction, and are strongly encouraging inter- or transdisciplinary practices.
-And yet the stalwarts of this landscape, at least in the United States, have not changed much.
+The discipline of Graphic Design has expanded so significantly in the last two decades that the schools teaching it, art colleges and major universities alike, have had to respond rapidly and sometimes hastily to contend with changing disciplinary, cultural, commercial, and technological conditions.
+Some have begun offering specializations in typography, typeface design, design criticism, branding, packaging, UI/UX, interactive, motion, research, information design, and more.
+A handful have gone in the other direction and are strongly encouraging inter- or transdisciplinary practices.
+But the stalwarts of this landscape, at least in the United States, have not changed much.
 The top four or five graduate programs today are the same ones that dominated the field two decades ago.

 Meanwhile, tuitions across the United States continue to rise: a report by US News & World Report shows a 48% increase in tuitions and fees among private nonprofit colleges between the years 2000 and 2015.
 Today most private art schools cost students between $40,000 and $50,000 a year.
 These conditions have resulted in a noticeable shift in how students view an advanced degree and how they imagine their futures post-graduation.